Forests and savannas

-During regularly scheduled management, we suggest culling bur oaks with dieback, abundant epicormics, and those that regularly sustain severe defoliation from BOB.
-Not only are these stressed oaks more susceptible to various pests and diseases, but we have observed more BOB on stressed bur oaks.
+During regularly scheduled management we suggest removing bur oaks with significant dieback.
+Not only are these stressed oaks more susceptible to various pests and diseases, but we have seen increased bur oak blight on stressed bur oaks.
 We recommend reforesting with a variety of trees appropriate for the site, including bur oak, and protecting them from deer browse, cattle rubbing, and other disturbers.

-Despite BOB, bur oak is an excellent species for Minnesota's future and should not be discouraged.
+Despite bur oak blight, bur oak is an excellent species for Minnesota's future.
 In all cases, promoting tree species diversity is a wise choice to make forests resilient to weather, diseases, and insects.

-Just because a bur oak has BOB does not mean you should cut it down.
+Just because a bur oak has bur oak blight does not mean you should cut it down.
 In most cases, the tree will leaf out just fine the following year.
-In fact, we are aware of bur oaks that have sustained severe BOB every year for well over a decade without apparent harm.
+In fact, we are aware of bur oaks that have sustained severe bur oak blight every year for well over a decade without apparent harm.
 If a bur oak has significant branch dieback, and if you want to remove it, do so from August through March to avoid possible aboveground oak wilt infection to neighboring oaks.